Guarulhos: Overview

-The name comes from the Tupi language, and means "Eaters", "big-bellied people"; a reference to the original indigenous inhabitants of the area.

-It ranks eighth by GDP among Brazilian cities; second in São Paulo state. (source:IBGE, Brazil's national institute of statistics.
-GDP by cities report, published in 2005 with data from 2002).
+As of 2021, It ranked 10th by GDP among Brazilian cities and second in São Paulo state.
 It is the tenth largest suburb in the world.
-The per capita income for the municipality is R$12,793.
-São Paulo-Guarulhos International Airport (GRU), one of the main Brazilian airports, is located there.
+The GDP per capita for the municipality was R$55.084,22 as of 2021.
+The São Paulo/Guarulhos International Airport (GRU), the primary airport serving São Paulo and the largest one in Brazil and South America is located there.
 The city is the seat of the Roman Catholic Diocese of Guarulhos.

 The municipality contains part of the 7917 ha Cantareira State Park, created in 1962, which protects a large part of the metropolitan São Paulo water supply.
 It also contains part of the 292000 ha Mananciais do Rio Paraíba do Sul Environmental Protection Area, created in 1982 to protect the sources of the Paraíba do Sul river.

+Etymology

+According to José de Alcântara Machado de Oliveira, the name of the city derives from the name of the indigenous people who inhabited the region, the Guaramomis or Maramomis, which means "Eaters" or "big-bellied people" in the Tupi Language.
+The name of the indigenous settlement founded in 1595 that gave rise to the city was ‘Conceição dos Guarulhos’, in reference to Our Lady of the Conception.

 History

-Guarulhos was founded on December 8, 1560, by the Jesuit priest Manuel de Paiva and entitled Nossa Senhora da Conceição.
-Its origin is linked to five other small villages that were in charge of defending the boundaries of São Paulo de Piratininga Village against the Tamoios, a wild tribe of Indians that lived in that region.
+Guarulhos was founded on December 8, 1560, by Jesuit priest Manuel de Paiva and named Nossa Senhora da Conceição.
+Its origin is linked to five other small villages that were in charge of defending the boundaries of São Paulo de Piratininga Village against the Tamoios, a tribe of Indigenous people that lived in that region.

-In the 16th Century, Guarulhos was a strategic location: it bordered the future São Paulo's Capital and was surrounded by the rivers Tietê (south), and Cabuçu (east).
-On that same period, was established, for similar purposes, São Miguel Village, called nowadays São Miguel Paulista District.
+In the sixteenth century, Guarulhos was a strategic location: it bordered the future São Paulo's Capital and was surrounded by the Tietê (south), and Cabuçu de Cima (west) rivers.
+For similar reasons, São Miguel Village (now the São Miguel Paulista District in São Paulo) was established during the same period.

-In 1880, Guarulhos was emancipated from São Paulo and named Nossa Senhora da Conceição dos Guarulhos.
-Its current name, Guarulhos, was adopted later, after the enactment of the law # 1.021, on November 6, 1906.
+In 1880, Guarulhos separated from São Paulo and was named Nossa Senhora da Conceição dos Guarulhos.
+Its current name, Guarulhos, was adopted later, after the enactment of the law #1.021, on November 6, 1906.